-Saturday Academy, an educational program for students, grades 4 - 12, of the SWOCC district provides enrichment classes on a broad range of subjects.
+Saturday Academy, an educational program for 4 - 12 grade students of the SWOCC district provides enrichment classes on a broad range of subjects.
 Saturday Academy is hosted by the college and funded by grants, community contributions and class tuitions.
 There is scholarship help available and no student will be turned away for lack of tuition.